 These women weren’t just breaking the 18th Amendment; they were rewriting the rules for what a woman could be.
 In an era that tried to confine them to the home, they built empires in the shadows, using the very laws and social norms meant to restrict them as tools for their own success.
 They operated with cunning, courage, and a deep understanding of their communities.
 By defying the law, they not only supplied a thirsty nation but also carved out a place for themselves in history, proving that resilience and resourcefulness could overcome any barrier.
 Their stories are a powerful reminder that history is often made by those who dare to challenge the status quo.

-Shaping the Prohibition Era
+Leaving Their Mark on the Prohibition Era

 When you picture a Prohibition-era bootlegger, you probably imagine a man in a fedora.
 But the reality is that women were the backbone of the underground liquor trade.
 Some reports even suggest that women outnumbered men five-to-one in certain smuggling operations.
 They weren’t just mules; they were masterminds, distillers, and distributors who ran sophisticated operations.
 Because society largely underestimated them, they were able to move through the world with a level of invisibility that their male counterparts couldn’t.
 They saw a market opportunity created by a restrictive law and seized it, fundamentally shaping the culture and economy of the Prohibition era.